lispgames/glkit/README.md

 There are three layout types:

 * `:separate`: This uses a separate VBO for each attribute supplied.
-* `:interleave`:  This uses a single VBO for each attribute specified, and *interleaves* the attributes, e.g.: `Vert0 Color0 Vert1 Color1 ...`, where each attribute (such as "Vert0") has `:count` values.
+* `:interleave`:  This uses a single VBO for all attributes specified, and *interleaves* the attributes, e.g.: `Vert0 Color0 Vert1 Color1 ...`, where each attribute (such as "Vert0") has `:count` values.
 * `:block`: This uses a single VBO for each attribute specified, arranged in *blocks*, e.g.: `Vert0 Vert1 Vert2 ...
 Color0 Color1 Color2 ...`.
 This *requires* you specify `:vertex-count` up front to `make-instance`.  **This is currently not fully implemented.**

 You may specify one or more groups to a VAO definition: